revaturetim/drudgesource/readme.txt

 1. Make a todo list of things to do like adding new features OR cleaning up bugs in the program;
 2. Elimnate unnescessary variables, methods, and classes in programs for efficiency;
 3. Use D.error in more places so I have a written log of errors that I would like to see more data on;
+6. UslessExceptions should not be recorded in the error log since they are uslessurlexceptions;
 8. See if writing page objects instead of text data to a file would be better;
 9. Make more efficient P.getKeywords method;
 14. Change Help enum so that it has a getHelpDetails() for each help option;